python/exceptiongroups/except_star.md

 * A new empty "result" `ExceptionGroup` would be created by the interpreter.

-* Every `except *` clause, run from top to bottom, can filter some of the exceptions out of the group and process them.
-If the except block raises an exception, that exception is added to the "result" `ExceptionGroup` (with the group of unprocessed exceptions referenced via the `__context__` attribute.)
+* Every `except *` clause, run from top to bottom, can match a subset of the exceptions out of the group forming a "working set" of errors for the current clause.
+If the except block raises an exception, that exception is added to the "result" `ExceptionGroup` (with its "working set" of errors linked to that exception via the `__context__` attribute.)

 * After there are no more `except*` clauses to evaluate, there are the following possibilities: